qrider71/tacho/README.md

         [123.0 ms] [123.0ms] [123 s] [123,45 s] [12345ns]

-The follwing command runs the executable in multiple passes and computes statistics from the recorded performance data:
+The following command runs the executable in multiple passes and computes statistics from the recorded performance data:

         perftacho -tachoRepeat=5 -tachoShowDetails -tachoRegEx  MyProgram